vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-kafka.md

 This topic provides a simple guide to importing Data stored on Kafka into NebulaGraph using Exchange.

+!!! compatibility

+    Please use Exchange 3.5.0/3.3.0/3.0.0 when importing Kafka data.
+In version 3.4.0, caching of imported data was added, and streaming data import is not supported.

 ## Environment

 This example is done on MacOS.
 Here is the environment configuration information: